Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Orientation Estimation of Fingerprint

-The optimum output of different many directional filters in frequency domain ($16$ numbers of direction filters) were used by \cite{kamei2004image, kamei1995image}.
-Hong et al. \cite{hong96} and Nakamura et al. \cite{nakamura2004fingerprint} proposed method for spatial domain based on Gabor filter that generate analogous result.
-Based on \textit{Short Time Fourier Transform} (STFT) was proposed by Chikkerur et al. \cite{chikkerur2007fingerprint}.
+Here, \( f(x,y) \) represents the image or signal, \( w(x,y) \) is a window function, and \( e^{-j2\pi (ux+vy)} \) is the complex exponential that defines the frequency components.
+The variables \( u \) and \( v \) correspond to the frequency components in the horizontal and vertical directions, respectively.

+The window function \( w(x-u, y-v) \) helps localize the Fourier transform to a small region around a point \((u,v)\).
+It controls the trade-off between time and frequency resolution, allowing the analysis of local features in the image, which is particularly useful in fingerprint processing where ridge patterns can vary across the image.
+By applying the STFT, the authors are able to estimate the local ridge frequency, which corresponds to the periodicity of the ridges in the fingerprint.
+This information is used for enhancing the fingerprint image, making ridge structures more prominent and aiding in feature extraction for better matching in fingerprint recognition systems.
+This approach significantly improves the accuracy of fingerprint enhancement, especially in cases with noisy or degraded fingerprint images.

 Wang et al. \cite{wang2007enhanced} proposed an implementation of gradient-based technique for fingerprint orientation estimation to improve the performance.
 For each fingerprint image block, the best orientation is chosen from the four overlapping blocks based on the voting of reliability measures.
 Kekre and Bharadi \cite{kekre2009fingerprint} proposed a gradient based technique and for smoothing the orientation they perform neighborhood averaging.
 Ali Ismail Awad has presented an implementation of gradient based technique using Graphics Processing Unit (GPU) \cite{awad2016fast} , which was $6.41$ times faster than CPU based implementation as claimed by \cite{awad2016fast}.
 Dyre and Sumathi presented a gradient based orientation estimation smoothing technique based on analysis of the consistency of orientation in the neighborhood.
 Abbod et al. \cite{abbood2018new} divide the fingerprint image into a block of size $16 \times 16$.
 Before calculation of the gradient, they applied a Epicycloid shape filter on the target block to mask some pixel.